finos/datahub/README.md

 - **Real data** does play a part in synthetic data generation - depending on how realistic you want the output

-### Problem
+### Why do we need Synthetic data generation tools?

 - A lack of useful test data hampers the development of new systems.
-Cloning production data (if it exists) creates significant risks requiring continued management with the headache of redacting PII data and continued Compliance / Information Security oversight
+Cloning production data (if it exists) creates significant risks requiring continued management and oversight.

-- Sharing data with potential partners is problematic and data redaction is not always the ideal solution as distributions in the data are still exposed and is not friendly to work with – Anonymization is an expensive involved process
+- Sharing data with potential partners is problematic and data redaction is not always the ideal solution

+– Anonymization is an expensive involved process which often removes any useful insight or value from the dataset.

+- Big Data platforms need to be seeded

 ## License